tud-zih-energy/FIRESTARTER/README.md

 CMake option | Description
 :--- | :---
+FIRESTARTER_BUILD_TYPE | Can be any of FIRESTARTER, FIRESTARTER_CUDA or FIRESTARTER_CUDA_ONLY.
+Default FIRESTARTER
 FIRESTARTER_LINK_STATIC | Link FIRESTARTER as a static binary.
 Note, dlopen is not supported in static binaries.
+This option is not available on macOS or with CUDA enabled.
+Default ON
-Default ON FIRESTARTER_CUDA | Build FIRESTARTER with CUDA support.
-This will result in a shared linked binary.
-Default OFF FIRESTARTER_BUILD_HWLOC | Build hwloc dependency.
+FIRESTARTER_BUILD_HWLOC | Build hwloc dependency.
 Default ON FIRESTARTER_THREAD_AFFINITY | Enable FIRESTARTER to set affinity to hardware threads.
 Default ON